BSc Nursing Practice (CPD) / Course details

 This course unit guide will provide you with an overview of what is expected for the completion of an undergraduate dissertation.
 It can also be used as a guide during the preparatory stages.

-1. An in-depth appraisal of literature
+- An in-depth appraisal of literature related to a topic of your choice

-2. A research-based proposal for changing clinical practice
+- A research-based proposal for changing practice

 Guidelines for each format are included in this course unit guide.